twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **DefaultNamingLicenseAgreementLinkText** – This corresponds to the **Default Naming for New Fonts: License Agr.
 Link** option in Options: Naming.
 * **DefaultNamingLicenseAgreementText** – This corresponds to the **Default Naming for New Fonts: License Agreement** option in Options: Naming.
 Default is empty.
 * **DefaultNamingTrademarkIncluded** – This corresponds to the **Default Naming for New Fonts: Trademark** checkbox in Options: Naming.
 * **DefaultNamingTrademarkText** – This corresponds to the **Default Naming for New Fonts: Trademark** option in Options: Naming.
-Default is &lt;font family&gt;® Trademark of (your company).
+Default is **&lt;font family&gt;® Trademark of (your company)**.
 * **DefaultZoomFactor** – This corresponds to the **Zoom Simple Glyph Edit Window: Open with Default Zoom Factor** option in Options: Glyph.
 * **ExcludeMonospacedFonts** – This corresponds to the **When Saving Font Files: Exclude monospaced fonts** option in the Font tab.
-If enabled, it will omit all monospace fonts on saving.
-If disabled, no monospace fonts are omitted during saving.
+Enabling it will omit all monospace fonts on saving.
+Disabling it will include monospaced fonts during saving.
 (Available in the Options window)
 * **IgnoreHintingData** – This corresponds to the **When Opening Font Files: Remove hinting data** option in the Font tab.
-If enabled, hinting data is removed.
-If disabled, hinting data is kept.
+Enabling it will remove hinting data.
+Disabling it will keep hinting data.
 (Available in the Options window)
 * **IgnoreUnsupportedTables** – This corresponds to the **When Opening Font Files: Remove unsupported tables** option in the Font tab.
-If enabled, unsupported tables are removed.
-If disabled, unsupported tables are kept.
+Enabling it will remove unsupported tables.
+Disabling it will keep unsupported tables.
 (Available in the Options window)
 * **LastUpdateReminderDate** – Used when **OnStartupShowUpdateReminder** is enabled.
 * **LeftSideBearingExcludeLargeFonts** – This corresponds to the **When Saving Font Files: Set left side bearing point at x=0: Exclude large (1500+) fonts** option in the Font tab.
 If enabled, it will omit all fonts with a large number of glyphs on saving.
 (Available in the Options window)
 * **LongAlignedLocalOffsets** – This corresponds to the **When Saving Font Files: Long-aligned local offsets** option in the Font tab.
 (Available in the Options window)